*This post is a comprehensive article on freelancing hacks and the tools you need to run a successful, productive business.

 5. Follow the Age-Old Saying-Don’t Put All Your Eggs in One Basket

 You should always have a strategy for getting new clients, and finding different streams of income is essential.
-You can promote affiliates, offer various services, or create your own products like a course.
+You can promote affiliates, offer various services such as freelance blogging, or create your own products like a course.
 That way, if you lose one stream, you have others.

 6. Start Freelancing Before You Leave Your Full-Time Job